TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 Clear Measure Bootcamp Projct Preqsets

-To work on the Clear Measure Expense Report project you should have the following prerequisite:
+To work on the Clear Measure Expense Report project you should have a basic understanding of the following prerequisite:

 Basic knowledge of Visual Studio, C#, MVC, SQL, FluentNHibernate, Selenium, Onion Architecture, Unit testing, Razor Views, Jquery, Bootstrap.